-Time limits for making a TPD claim
+What are the time limits for making a TPD claim?

 It’s best to submit a total and permanent disability claim as soon as you can, but you may be able to claim a long time after your injury or illness has occurred.
 However, when it comes to challenging the super fund's or insurer's decision regarding your TPD claim, there are strict time limits.
 It's therefore important to get legal advice from an experienced TPD lawyer as soon as possible, even before you submit your claim, so you know where you stand.